ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 ![vpc-transit-asymmetric-spoke-fw](images/vpc-transit-hidden/vpc-transit-asymmetric-spoke-fw.svg){: class="center"}
 {: style="text-align: center;"}

-The green path is an example of the originator spoke0 10.0.1.4 routing to 10.1.2.4.
+The green path is an example of the originator spoke0 zone 1 10.1.1.4 routing to spoke 1 zone 0 10.0.2.4.
 The matching egress route is:

 Zone|Destination|Next hop
 --|--|--
 Dallas 2|10.0.0.0/8|10.1.0.196

-Moving right to left Which the is the firewall-router in the middle zone of the diagram.
-On the return path the lower zone is selected.
+Moving left to right the the firewall-router in the middle zone, zone 1, of the diagram is selected.
+On the return path zone 0 is selected.

-To fix this a few more specific routes need to be added to force the upper zones to route to the lower zones.
+To fix this a few more specific routes need to be added to force the higher number zones to route to the lower zone number firewalls when a lower zone number destination is specified.
+When referencing an equal or higher numbered zone continue to route to the firewall in the same zone.

 ![vpc-transit-asymmetric-spoke-fw-fix](images/vpc-transit-hidden/vpc-transit-asymmetric-spoke-fw-fix.svg){: class="center"}